Monthly updates for April 2018

 Azure Database for MySQL is now generally available.

-Learn what's new in Azure DNS metrics and alerts.
+Learn what is new in Azure DNS metrics and alerts.

 Explicitly set the TLS version for individual Azure App Service and Azure Functions hosted applications.